DEFRA/ffc-development-guide/docs/local-development-setup/install-openvpn.md

 ## Configure client

-Cloud Centre of Excellence (CCoE) will provide full client configuration instructions when setting up access for a developer.
+Cloud Centre of Excellence (CCoE) will provide full client configuration instructions when setting up access for a new FCP developer.